DeveloppeurPascal/one-shot-tools/README.md

 * [DeveloppeurPascal/Delphi-Game-Engine](https://github.com/DeveloppeurPascal/Delphi-Game-Engine) must be installed in the ./lib-externes/Delphi-Game-Engine subfolder.
 * [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.
+* [DeveloppeurPascal/SVG-cards](https://github.com/DeveloppeurPascal/SVG-cards) must be installed in the ./lib-externes/SVG-cards subfolder.

 ## Documentation and support